nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

 `#!cpp #include "geometrycentral/surface/vertex_position_geometry.h"`

-??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(VertexData<Vector3> positions)`"

-    Construct a new geometry from vertex positions.

-    The `positions` input is copied, and stored in the member `VertexPositionGeometry::vertexPositions`.

 ??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(SurfaceMesh& mesh)`"

     Construct a new geometry for the mesh, with all positions set to the origin `Vector3{0., 0., 0.,}`.